paulodiovani/blog.diovani.com/technology/_posts/2025-05-26-using-ai-to-improve-our-coding.md

 }
 ```

-Once I have written an example, we can ask the AI continue.
+Once I have written an example, we can ask the AI to continue.

 ![ai-coding-by-example](../../media/2025/ai-coding-by-example.png)

-If you're writing tests for a new function.
-Write the first one and let the AI create its variations.
+If you're writing tests for a new function, write the first one and let the AI create its variations.

 If you're creating several pure objects to represent a domain, create one or two and ask the AI to complete the collection.

 If you're writing long lists or enums or constants, ask the AI to fill the missing ones.

-By creating examples you make sure the code being written will follow your style and standards, you keep precticing and learning, while letting the AI do the repetitive work.
+By creating examples you make sure the code being written will follow your style and standards, you keep practicing and learning, while letting the AI do the repetitive work.

 ### Use AI chat outside of your editor

-Having an AI chat window as part of your editor is very suitable, but can also condition us to use for almost everything.
+Having an AI chat window as part of your editor is very convenient, but can also condition us to use it for almost everything.

-By using an AI chat outside of the editor, such as [Copilot CLI] or [Aider] in the terminal, or even a browser interface, you can force yourself to step out of your conforting zone and dissociate the AI usage from other programming tasks.
+By using an AI chat outside of the editor, such as [Copilot CLI] or [Aider] in the terminal, or even a browser interface, you can force yourself to step out of your comfort zone and dissociate the AI use from other programming tasks.

 ![copilot-cli-example](../../media/2025/copilot-cli-example.png)

 With this, you will be training your brain to not rely too much on AI while programming by introducing a minor obstacle.
-As a result you might find out that searching the internet or reading a `man` page can be faster or more productive than using the AI.
+As a result, you might find that searching the internet or reading a `man` page can be faster or more productive than using the AI.

 ### Prefer to use specialized non-AI tools whenever possible

 AI tools can excel in many things, but they are still worse than most specialized tools for certain tasks.
-Some strong examples are LSP (Language Server Protocol) for code completion or inspection, and linters for formatting or finding errors.
+Some prominent examples are LSP (Language Server Protocol) for code completion or inspection, and linters for formatting or finding errors.

 When bootstrapping a new project, start with the standard generators for the framework or language to use.
-Rails have an entire generator tooling to make easier creating new classes.
+Rails has an entire generator tooling to make creating new classes easier.
 Node `npx` can initialize virtually any project with its `create-*` packages.

 When you see an error in your code, read the stack trace, inspect it line by line using breakpoints, debug the contents of variables.
-Every programming language have specialized tools to help with these tasks, such as Ruby `pry`, Javascript `debugger`, Rust `dbg!` macro, `gdb`, or `lldb`, just to mention some.
+Every programming language has specialized tools to help with these tasks, such as Ruby `pry`, Javascript `debugger`, Rust `dbg!` macro, `gdb`, or `lldb`, just to mention some.

 When in need of a simple http server, json parser, or search utility, use `python -m http.server`, `jq`, `ripgrep`, or any other tool you are used to.